-Steroid injection linked with significant bone loss in postmenopausal women treated for back painDecember 1st, 2012 in Diseases, Conditions, Syndromes /
+Steroid injection linked with significant bone loss in postmenopausal women treated for back painDecember 1, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Postmenopausal women suffered significant bone density loss in their hip after they were treated with an epidural steroid injection for back pain relief, according to a Henry Ford Hospital study

 Bone density loss after six months was six times greater when compared to the typical bone density loss seen in a year in a postmenopausal woman who doesn't receive steroid injection, researchers say.

 Shlomo Mandel, M.D., a Henry Ford orthopedic physician and the study's lead author, says physicians should exercise caution prescribing an epidural steroid for select patients, suggesting that multiple injections may compromise bone strength.

 "The findings of our study suggest that epidural steroid injections for back pain relief should be approached cautiously in patients at risk for bone fragility," Dr. Mandel says.
 "Physicians who do prescribe them should consider measures that optimize bone health such as calcium and vitamin D supplements and exercise as part of their patient's treatment plan.

 The study will be published in the Dec.
 1 edition of Spine.

 Back pain is one of the most common medical conditions in the United States, affecting 8 out of 10 people at some point during their lives.
 As people age, their spine ages with them, causing degenerative changes in the spine.